akashanand93/DeID/README.md

 > Here is the  github link to setup a doccano on your local machine :  [doccano-setup](https://github.com/doccano/doccano/)
 > Here is the tutorial for visulizing data on doccano : [doccano-tutorial](https://doccano.github.io/doccano/tutorial/)

+> [!TIP]
-Now open doccano and visulize the sentence annotation and mismatches also!
-After then you can reformate the prompt, model, algorithm etc. according to mismatches/errors.
+> Now open doccano and visulize the sentence annotation and mismatches also!
+After then you can refine the prompt, model, algorithm etc. according to mismatches/errors to increase accuracy.